-- DPO also has to have a policy/procedure well in place, which ascertains liaison with the relevant dept. as per any of the changes to those processing activities like Human Resource as per job interviews, staff, recruitments, leaves, background checks, new staff members and agents/sub-contractors’ use etc.
+- Data Privacy Officer (DPO) also has to have a policy/procedure well in place, which ascertains liaison with the relevant dept. as per any of the changes to those processing activities like Human Resource as per job interviews, staff, recruitments, leaves, background checks, new staff members and agents/sub-contractors’ use etc.

 - DPO has to be a “C Suite” person who is directly reporting to the management for data privacy and other such related issues with compliance.
 DPO also has autonomy as well as budget-related and other decisions making power for managing any non-compliance issues and other such related events, which he can report to relevant DPA.